neilhewitt/K8090-Managed-Client/README.md

 With the ***MockRelayCard***, you can call *SimulateButtonPress(int buttonIndex, TimeSpan holdFor)* to simulate pressing one of the buttons on the board for a time span, and this will generate the correct actions and events as if the hardware button was pressed.

 Note: When creating the ***MockRelayCard*** instance you can specify an optional boolean parameter in the constructor _makeDelaySecondsIntoMilliseconds_.
 If _true_, all simulated delays are changed from seconds (as on the actual board) to milliseconds.
 This is useful for test suites where you don't want to delay for a second or more.
 See the included test suite for an example of this approach.

+If you prefer to use the existing ***RelayCard*** class in your test but want to mock out the serial port behaviour, use the constructor overload:

+    RelayCard card = new RelayCard("COM4", new MockSerialPortStream(true));

+(Note the constructor parameter for ***MockSerialPortStream*** is the same _makeDelaySecondsIntoMilliseconds_ as mentioned for the ***MockRelayCard*** constructor.)

+If you do this then you do not have access to the *SimulateButtonPress* method, but otherwise ***RelayCard*** will function as if it were connected to a real K8090 board.

 ## Client API ##